Journal policy on ethics for conducting, reporting, writing, and publishing research.

 Plagiarism is when an author attempts to pass off someone else's work as his or her own.
 Duplicate publication, sometimes called self-plagiarism, occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
 This can range from getting an identical paper published in multiple journals, to “salami-slicing,” where authors add small amounts of new data to a previous paper.

 Plagiarism can be said to have clearly occurred when large chunks of text have been cut-and-pasted.
-Such manuscripts will not be considered for publication in Genetics and Molecular Research (GMR).
+Such manuscripts will not be considered for publication in Genetics and Molecular Research.
 However, minor plagiarism without dishonest intent is relatively common, for example, when an author reuses parts of an introduction from an earlier paper.
-The journal editors judge any case of which they become aware (either by their own knowledge of and reading the literature, or when alerted by referees) on its own merits.
+The journal editors judge any case of which they become aware (by plagiarism software, by their own knowledge of and by checking the literature, or when alerted by referees) on its own merits.

 Discussion of unpublished work